 The Office of Financial Aid and Veterans Affairs works directly with students who currently receive or wish to apply for financial aid, scholarships, and Veterans benefits.
-Information is available on the Federal Pell Grant, LTAP, Federal Work-Study, Federal Stafford and Perkins Loans, USC Sumter scholarships, and Veterans benefits.
+Information is available on the Federal Pell Grant, LTAP, Federal Work-Study, Federal Direct Loans, USC Sumter scholarships, and Veterans benefits.
 Students can receive financial aid counseling to determine what options will work best for their situations.
 Admin 109, Ext 3840

 The Department of Student Life provides the non-academic, non-classroom support that promotes the development of the “whole” student.
 The development of purpose, competence, integrity, character, and leadership is the goal of the programs and activities sponsored by Student Life.
 In conjunction with the academic mission of the University, Student Life strongly believes that the greatest learning occurs during non-classroom activities which utilize skills gained in class.
 USC Sumter strives to be an environment which students find to be learning oriented, caring, culturally diverse, and student centered.
 Please feel free to contact the Student Life Office in the Student Union, Room 121B or Ext.
 3763 if you have questions or concerns about campus life.

 This organization engages in discussions about controversial issues which citizens confront daily.
 In these discussions, each person has a chance to present his or her point of view on the particular subject.
 The Apeiron Society attends scholarly events, historical conferences, and any other event that members find interesting and pertinent to the society’s objectives.
 Club members also hold public forums, debates, and interviews of public figures.
 This club is ideal for pre-law, political science, and other humanities majors.
 The Aperion Society welcomes all interested students.